Salamanca

 1 hour 30 minutes

-The Salamanca Museum has been housed since the mid-20th century in the Casa de los Doctores de la Reina, also known as Casa de los Álvarez Abarca or de los Abarca Alcaraz.
-Entry to the museum is from the Patio de Escuelas, although the palace's main entrance is in Plaza de Fray Luis de León.
+The Museum of Salamanca has been housed since the mid-20th century in the Casa de los Doctores de la Reina (House of the Queen's Doctors), a palace also known as Casa de los Álvarez Abarca or de los Abarca Alcaraz.
+This historic building was acquired by the State in 1946, at which point it was designated to house the museum.

 Read More